 West Nile Virus

 West Nile virus (WNV) is a virus transmitted by mosquitoes.
-The most common form of transmission is through the Culex species of mosquito.
+The most common form of transmission is through the Culex species of mosquito, however, there are many different species of mosquitoes that transmit WNV.
 While there is a vaccine available for horses, there is no human vaccine for WNV.
-The best way to reduce your risk of WNV is to protect yourself from mosquito bites by having a good mosquito control program in place.
+Pets occasionally get WNV from mosquito bites, but very rarely get sick.

 2015 WNV Activity in Delaware: There were five human cases of WNV reported in Delaware in 2015.
 Eight dead wild birds and 27 sentinel chickens (from 11 different locations throughout the state) were positive for WNV.
 Protect yourself from mosquito bites and mosquito-borne disease by avoiding mosquito activity when possible, dressing in long sleeves and long pants, and properly applying mosquito repellent.